bergstartup/Hashing/README.md

 This method is fine with any data format array.
 As long as the elements in the array could represent a unique number.
 The element x into g(x) function, it makes sure all elements in array get a unique number.
 The rest is number to respective index (As we discussed above).
 As long as the function g(x) concerns, It could be SHA-1(x) outputs a 160-bit binary string.
 Convert to number form and proceed with training the neural network.
 SHA-1 does have collision issues.
 Otherwise, an RNN stocked with a traditional neural network is trained for the purpose [Easier].
 <img>
 <br><br>
-<b>Summary</b><br>
-There is no mathematical proof to determine no of layers to use for training.
-It's arbitrary till now.
-So, we cant deduce proofs for complexity.